axonivy-market/cms-live-editor/cms-live-editor-product/README.md

   - If **only specific locales** were edited, each edited locale must contain exactly the same placeholders as its original value.
 - When placeholder validation fails:
    - Save is blocked, the affected editor(s) are highlighted, and an error message is shown: **Invalid placeholder syntax.**
    - You cannot switch to another CMS entry, use the search filter, or change the project.
-A popup appears **Some fields have not been saved yet** You must **Cancel** and correct your current edits to continue.
+A popup appears **Some fields have not been saved yet**.
+You must **Cancel** or correct your current edits to continue.
 - Example: For the CMS entry *UploadFileExists*, the current edits must still contain `{0}`.
 Do not remove it, rename it (e.g., to `{1}`), remove the brackets, or add extra placeholders in some locales but not others.
    ![](./images/11-cms-live-editor-placeholder-validation.png)